What to choose between IELTS Academic & General Training Tests?

 Write at least 150 words and try to complete it within 20 minutes, so that you can save the remaining 40 minutes for task 2.

 In this task, you will be asked to write an essay on a given topic with at least 250 words.

 Make sure you cover all the points mentioned in the question.
 You will get fewer marks for not completing all the given tasks.
 Try dividing the essay into 4-5 paragraphs, start with an Introduction and end the essay with a suitable Conclusion.

 Differences between IELTS Academic Test and IELTS General Training Test

-|1.
-Test Content||The test is much difficult and suitable for those students who want to pursue higher studies in the English speaking country.||The test is much easier, and the content is generally based on regular stuff taken from newspapers, magazines, etc.
+||The test is much easier, and the content is generally based on regular stuff taken from newspapers, magazines, etc.

-||This exam is for those who wish to pursue theirs under graduation or post-graduation from the English speaking country.||This exam is for those who want to work or migrate to the English speaking country.|
+||This exam is for those who wish to pursue theirs under graduation or post-graduation from an English-Speaking country.

 ||However, in IELTS General Training, you will get different writing styles from formal to informal style.